Before You Get Started

 Model 12: Adult day care centers

-Also known as adult day services, have been providing a form of respite for caregivers for more than twenty years.
-Such services have expanded dramatically in the last decade as demand has increased but also as new funding sources, such as Medicaid waivers, became available.
-Adult day care centers provide a break (respite) to the caregiver while providing health services, therapeutic services, and social activities for people with Alzheimer’s disease and related dementia, chronic illnesses, traumatic brain injuries, developmental disabilities, and other problems that increase their care needs.
+Adult day care centers, also known as adult day services, have been providing a form of respite for caregivers for decades.
+Such services have expanded dramatically in the last twenty years as demand has increased, but also as new funding sources, such as Medicaid waivers, became available.
+Adult day care centers provide a break (respite) to the caregiver while providing health services, therapeutic services, and social activities for people with dementia, including Alzheimer's disease, chronic illnesses, traumatic brain injuries, developmental disabilities, and other problems that increase their care needs.
 Some adult day care centers are dementia specific, providing services exclusively to that population.
 Other centers serve the broader population.

-One difference between traditional adult respite, both group and in-home care, and adult day care is that adult day centers not only provide respite to family caregivers but also therapeutic care for cognitively and physically impaired older adults.
+One difference between traditional adult respite, both group and in-home care, and adult day care is that adult day centers not only provide respite to family caregivers but also therapeutic care for older adults with cognitive or physical disabilities.

 Generally, although programs vary, participants attend the program for several hours a day to a full day (eight hours), up to five days a week.
 Most programs do not offer weekend services, although a few may offer half-day services on Saturdays.